 - 1/2 cup heavy cream

-- Add chopped onions and chopped garlic and sauté until the onions are translucent.
+- Melt the butter in a medium pot over medium heat.
+Add the onions and garlic and sauté until the onions are translucent.

-- Add curry powder, stir well, and cook for about one minute.
+- Add the curry powder, stir, and cook for about 1 minute.
 This mixture should be very fragrant.
+Then add the saffron and stir again.

-- Reduce heat to low and cook for about five minutes or until heated through.
+- Add the chicken broth and pumpkin puree and stir until fully blended.
+Reduce the heat to low and cook for about 5 minutes or until heated through.

-- Taste and season with salt if desired.
+- Add the heavy cream and stir to combine.
+Taste the soup and season with salt if desired.